drhagen/parsita/docs/utility_functions.md

 ## `splat(function)`: convert a function of many arguments to take only one list argument

-The function `splat(function: Callable[Tuple[*B], A]) -> Callable[Tuple[Tuple[*B]], A]` has a complicated type signature, but does a simple thing.
+The function `splat(function: Callable[tuple[*B], A]) -> Callable[tuple[tuple[*B]], A]` has a complicated type signature, but does a simple thing.
 It takes a single function that takes multiple arguments and converts it to a function that takes only one argument, which is a list of all original arguments.
 It is particularly useful for passing a list of results from a sequential parser `&` to a function that takes each element as an separate argument.
 By applying `splat` to the function, it now takes the single list that is returned by the sequential parser.

 ```python
 from collections import namedtuple